Al-Mubarrad

 Al-Mubarrad (المبرد) (al-Mobarrad), or Abū al-‘Abbās Muḥammad ibn Yazīd (c.
 826 – c.
 898), was a native of Baṣrah.
 He was a philologist, biographer and a leading grammarian of the School of Basra, a rival to the School of Kufa.
 In 860 he was called to the court of the Abbasid caliph al-Mutawakkil at Samarra.
 When the caliph was killed the following year, he went to Baghdād, and taught there until his death.

 A prolific writer, perhaps the greatest of his school, his best known work is Al-Kāmil ("The Perfect One" or "The Complete").

 A leading scholar of Sībawayh's seminal treatise on grammar, "al-Kitab" ("The Book"), he lectured on philology and wrote critical treatises on linguistics and Quranic exegesis (tafsir).
-He is said to be the source of the story of Shahrbanu or Shahr Banu — eldest daughter of Yazdegerd III.
+He is said to be the source of the story of Shahrbanu or Shahr Banu –eldest daughter of Yazdegerd III– as the wife Husayn ibn Ali and mother of Ali al-Sajjad.

 His quote to would-be students was: